getAlby/lightning-browser-extension/README.md

 If you're looking for a bigger challenge, before opening a pull request please [create an issue](https://github.com/bumi/lightning-browser-extension/issues/new) or [join our community chat](https://bitcoindesign.slack.com/archives/C02591ADXM2) to get feedback, discuss the best way to tackle the challenge, and to ensure that there's no duplication of work.

+### Translations
+Alby uses [Weblate](https://weblate.org/en/) to manage translations for different locales.
+If you'd like to contribute, you can add translations [here](https://hosted.weblate.org/projects/getalby-lightning-browser-extension/getalby-lightning-browser-extension/).

 ## ❔ FAQs

 #### Why not use Joule?